simple-crypto/SMAesH-challenge/website/src/submission.md

 python3 scripts/test_submission.py --package mysubmission.zip --workdir workdir-eval-inplace --dataset-dir $SMAESH_DATASET --apptainer
 ```

 If this works, congrats!
-The evaluation server uses the same command (albeit
+Your submission is fully functional and your results
-with an additional `--attack-dataset-dir` argument), so you are ready to submit.
+will be easily reproduced!
+It only remains to test it on the test dataset.

 If it does not work, for debugging, note that the `apptainer` mode prints the
 commands it runs, so you can see what happens.